Sam Hart: Sutton United

 Hart remained in League Two after he agreed a two-year deal with Sutton United on 28 June 2022, with manager Matt Gray looking to provide competition for left-back Robert Milsom.
 He featured 24 times in the 2022–23 campaign and said "it's good being in a winning environment again" in April, though Sutton missed out on the play-offs.
 He featured 32 times in the 2023–24 season and was named as the Supporters' Club Player of the Season.
 Sutton were relegated back into non-League football at the end of the season and Hart rejected the club's offer of a new contract.

 Port Vale

 On 26 June 2024, Hart agreed to join his former loan club, Port Vale, on a two-year deal.
 Manager Darren Moore said that the signing would bring balance to the club's back line.
 Hart sustained a hamstring injury early in the season and was ruled out of action for what Moore said would be "some considerable time".
 He played 22 league games in the 2024–25 campaign, helping the team to secure an automatic promotion place.

 On 3 September 2025, Hart joined newly-promoted Scottish Premiership club Falkirk on loan for the 2025–26 season.
 Manager John McGlynn stated that "he likes to get up and down the flank and we know he'll add real quality and depth to the squad".
+He suffered a concussion against Hearts, which sidelined with him for eight weeks, and then he found himself on the bench upon his return to fitness.
+He was released by Port Vale upon the expiry of his contract.
+He was part of the 39-man Professional Footballers' Association (PFA) free agent squad in July 2026.